 With surrounding views of snow-capped trees and mountain-silhouetted horizons, climb aboard one of Canada’s oldest forms of winter transportation: a dog sled.
 As you glide over the snow, sit back and relax with a guide from Cold Fire Creek Dogsledding and team of friendly Alaskan Huskies.

 Along with viewing majestic wildlife, you can choose to venture with anti-slip cleats in Maligne Canyon to explore frozen waterfalls, ice caves and incredible ice formations.
-Named for its haunting atmosphere, Maligne Canyon is the deepest canyon in the park, and is a must-see in the wintertime.
+This geological wonder is the deepest canyon in the park, and although incredible to see in the summer, it's arguably even more otherworldly come winter, when visitors can tread its usually inaccessible frozen floor.

 The frozen lakes and rivers provide a great backdrop and contrast for the elk, deer, moose, wolves, sheep and coyotes that are still very active in winter.
-You can choose to go on the lookout yourself for wildlife, or increase your chances of finding epic animals by booking a winter wildlife tour with Maligne Adventures or Sundog Tours.
+You can choose to go on the lookout yourself for wildlife, or increase your chances of finding epic animals by booking a winter wildlife tour with Sundog Tour Co.

 Renowned for its breathtaking dark sky, Jasper is the perfect place to embrace the night – whether you want to stare into the mesmerizing milky way or watch an awe-inspiring aurora.